 How Much Is A Tire Defect Lawsuit Worth?

-When a jury awards a plaintiff with compensation or a settlement is negotiated, they base the amount off of the losses sustained by the plaintiff.
+When a jury awards a plaintiff with compensation or a settlement is negotiated, they base the amount of damages awarded off of the losses sustained by the plaintiff.
 Losses that are taken into consideration may include:

 - Lost earnings

 Since each client has sustained different losses, the amount obtained will be different in each case.
 Prior to a case's commencement, there is no accurate way to predict the amount of compensation that will be secured.